-While I am not the greatest fan of Breguet’s current model range, this particular watch simply takes my breath away.
+While I am not the greatest fan of Breguet’s 2010 model range, this one simply takes my breath away.

-The milky white dial, heat-blued hands, painstakingly finished mechanism, as well as meticulously painted numerals on the enameled face never fail to produce an absolutely stunning effect on yours truly.
+The milky white dial, heat-blued hands, painstakingly finished mechanism, as well as meticulously painted numerals on the enameled face never fail to produce a stunning effect on yours truly.

-Also, the watch offers an outstanding level of legibility, when a mighty torrent of information (an alarm clock sub-dial at 3 o’clock; a subsidiary second and small date aperture at 6 o’clock; a 24-hour GMT sub-dial at 9 o’clock; an alarm clock’s power reserve indicator between 10 and 11 o’clock; and, finally, an alarm on/off indicator at 12 o’clock) doesn’t drown you, but actually refreshes your mind.
+Also, the watch offers an outstanding level of legibility.
+A mighty flow of information (an alarm clock sub-dial at 3 o’clock; a subsidiary second and small date aperture at 6 o’clock; a 24-hour GMT sub-dial at 9 o’clock; an alarm clock’s power reserve indicator between 10 and 11 o’clock; and, finally, an alarm on/off indicator at 12 o’clock) doesn’t drown you but refreshes your mind.

-The alarm complication is also an example in ergonomics.
+The alarm complication is also an example of great ergonomics.

 The rest is more or less the same.

-The watch is supplied in the same 39 mm case and is powered by the same Breguet caliber 519F automatic movement.
-Built on 34 jewels and offering up to 45 hours of power reserve, the movement is beautifully decorated with Geneva stripes on its bridges and a spiral Barleycorn guilloche pattern on its 18-carat rose gold oscillating weight.
+The Boutique Edition comes in the same 39 mm case and sports by the same Breguet caliber 519F automatic movement.
+Built on 34 jewels and offering up to 45 hours of power reserve, the movement features a beautiful combination of Geneva Stripes on the bridges and a spiral Barleycorn guilloche pattern on the 18-karat rose gold oscillating weight.

-Alas, the mechanism didn’t save Longines from losing its independence and in the process of the brand’s restructuration it was sold to Lemania that fine-tuned it and offered as Caliber 881x.
-Then Lemania itself was bought by the same Swatch Group as Longines a decade and a half ago and finally the mechanism ended in the full possession of Breguet.
+Alas, the mechanism didn’t save Longines from losing its independence, and in the process of the brand’s restructuring, it was sold to Lemania that fine-tuned it and offered as Caliber 881x.
+Then Lemania itself was bought by the same Swatch Group as Longines a decade and a half ago and finally, the mechanism ended in the full possession of Breguet.
 As you may have already guessed, Breguet uses the mechanism as a base for its numerous grand complication watches offering it as Caliber 519x.
-So, although purists may argue that the mechanism is not as ‘in-house’ as Breguet claims it to be, I think that, broadly speaking, one still would be right to call it a high-quality manufacture-grade movement.
+So, although purists may argue that the mechanism is not as ‘in-house’ as Breguet claims it to be, I think that broadly speaking, one still would be right to call it a high-quality Manufacture-grade movement.

-As the name implies, the watch will be sold exclusively at Breguet’s own boutiques throughout the world.
+As the name implies, you will only be able to buy the Boutique Edition at Breguet’s own boutiques throughout the world.